Git-Mediawiki/Git-Mediawiki/docs/Fast-Import-&-Fast-Export.md

 The format of data exchanged between mediawiki is the fast-import / fast-export format of git.

 Both directions - import and export - use the [mediawiki API](http://www.mediawiki.org/wiki/API:Main_page).
-Scripts are written in Perl mainly because mediawiki's API in perl was a fit to our needs.
-But also because there is no need for efficiency here, indeed we are limited by the latency due to the mediawiki anyway.
+Scripts are written in Perl mainly because mediawiki's API in perl was a fit to our needs and we already had at our disposal a perl script to help us.

 ## Mediawiki -> Git

 The goal here is to fetch data from the mediawiki using the API and then, format them in fast-import.
 Our code was based on a script snippet created by Jeff King [[Link to discussion](http://article.gmane.org/gmane.comp.version-control.git/167560)]
+Here is the flow-chart of this part

 ## Git -> Mediawiki

-Fully supported by the mediawiki api ?
-[More info needed]
+This part is fully

 ## References